charadh/charadh.github.io/work.md

 ## Theatre

 #### [Guardian (2020), A One-Act](https://instagram.com/saudadetheatre)
 Set in Kenya in 1950, a young Kenyan girl named Anyango, who peddles fruit, meets a strange customer who talks of the future.
-(Virtually) staged at the Re-Discoveries Festival by Saudade Theatre.
+Staged at the virtual Re-Discoveries Festival by Saudade Theatre.

 ## Publications